Originally published July 2013.

 God is the ultimate Provider.
 In Genesis 22:14, He is called Jehovah Jireh, which is Hebrew for “the Lord will provide.”
 He is also called Jehovah Rapha, which means God is our healer.
 When we sing the doxology, we “praise God from whom all blessings flow.”
 In James 1:17 we’re reminded that “Every good gift and every perfect gift is from above, and comes down from the Father of lights.”

-We need to stop living like we believe that New Agers, Eastern Mystics, and other false religions “own” the Creator’s gifts.
+We need to stop living like we believe that New Agers and Eastern Mystics “own” the Creator’s gifts.
 Praise God for what He has given us; live like you believe in God’s graciousness; study and learn how to make His gifts useful for yourself and your family; and glorify Him by using them with thanksgiving, in an effort to strengthen and edify His people, and to further the Gospel.

 If Christians would do this, the world would stop associating God’s natural gifts with mysticism, and they would begin to see the power, provision, and graciousness of a loving and creative God.
 Choose to be part of the solution, rather than part of the problem.